TEDxCornell/temp-site/design-plan/design-journey.md

 > Explain why the website you will create for your client isn't too small and isn't too big.
 > Explain why you think it's the right size for this project.

-- Most of the content will be recycled from the existing website.
+- Most of the content will be recycled from the existing website, which has substantial content.
-- The client asked us to add some images to the website.
+- The client also asked us to add some images to the website.
-- We will focus on making our content concise and thorough for our viewers
+- We will focus on making our content concise and thorough for our viewers.

 ## Plan/Schedule (Milestone 1)